 Day 1: Arrival in Barranquilla.
 After arrival, you’ll be transferred to an excellent hotel in the city for the night.

 Day 3: The Guajira Peninsula.
 After another field breakfast, we’ll bird the deserts and dry woodland in and around the Los Flamencos reserve.
-The superb White-whiskered Spinetail, Vermilion Cardinal, and Orinocan Saltator are some of our most wanted targets, but we’ll also look for Chestnut Piculet, Slender-billed Tyrannulet, Glaucous Tanager, Tocuyo Sparrow, Buffy Hummingbird, Red-billed Emerald, Green-rumped Parrotlet, Black-crested White-fringed Antwren, and others.
+The superb White-whiskered Spinetail, Vermilion Cardinal, and Orinocan Saltator are some of our most wanted targets, but we’ll also look for Chestnut Piculet, Slender-billed Tyrannulet, Glaucous Tanager, Tocuyo Sparrow, Buffy Hummingbird, Red-billed Emerald, Green-rumped Parrotlet, Black-crested Antshrike, White-fringed Antwren, and others.
 The lagoons behind the beach vary in water levels, but are sometimes teeming with waterbirds.
-With luck we’ll find some Scarlet Ibis among the more common White Ibis along with other species like Roseate Spoonbill, Reddish Egret, Black Skimmer, wintering shorebirds, gulls, terns, a chance for American Flamingo, and more.
-After a seafood feast on the beach, we’ll drive back down the coast for a few hours to some lowland forest near the village of Gaviotas.
+With luck we’ll find some Scarlet Ibis among the more common White Ibis, along with other species like Roseate Spoonbill, Reddish Egret, Black Skimmer, wintering shorebirds, gulls, terns, a chance for American Flamingo, and more.
+After a sumptuous lunch on the beach, we’ll drive back down the coast for a few hours to some lowland forest near the village of Gaviotas.
 We’ll spend the late afternoon looking for a few neat birds like Lance-tailed Manakin, White-bellied Antbird, Buff-breasted Wren, Barred Antshrike, Golden-fronted Greenlet, Cocoa Woodcreeper, and Crimson-crested Woodpecker.
-We’ll spend a night at nearby ecolodge near the beach.
+We’ll spend the night at a nearby ecolodge near the beach.

 Days 5-6: The Santa Marta Mountains.
 This mountain range is completely cut off from the Andes, yet has the tallest peaks in Colombia.
 Due to its isolation and height, it holds one of the highest densities of endemics of any spot in the entire world.
-Twenty-one endemic bird species are currently recognized as well as more than seventy subspecies, some of which will likely be raised to species level in the future.
+Twenty-two endemic bird species are currently recognized as well as more than seventy subspecies, some of which will likely be raised to species level in the future.
 We’ll make the most of our time here, covering all the elevations accessible by road.
-The higher elevations hold flocks of screeching Santa Marta Parakeets, cute Yellow-crowned Redstarts, chattering Santa Marta Warblers, the stolid Santa Marta Bush-Tyrant, and some skulkers like Brown-rumped Tapaculo, Rusty-headed Spinetail, and the “soon to be split” local race of Rufous Antpitta.
+The higher elevations hold flocks of screeching Santa Marta Parakeets, cute Yellow-crowned Redstarts, chattering Santa Marta Warblers, the stolid Santa Marta Bush-Tyrant, and a few skulkers like Brown-rumped Tapaculo, Rusty-headed Spinetail, and the “soon to be split” local race of Rufous Antpitta.
 Working our way down the mountain, we’ll get into range for White-tailed Starfrontlet, Streak-capped Spinetail, and Black-cheeked Mountain-Tanager.
 Around the lodge clearing is the best spot for Santa Marta and Sierra Nevada Brush-Finches and lots of endemic subspecies including Cinnamon Flycatcher, Black-hooded Thrush, Blue-capped Tanager, and Emerald Toucanet.
-Below the lodge the forest is taller and a little drier, and has some different species like White-lored Warbler, Santa Marta Blossomcrown and more birds with “Santa Marta” in their names: including the Tapaculo, Woodstar, and Foliage-gleaner.
+Below the lodge the forest is taller and a little drier, and has some different species like White-lored Warbler, Santa Marta Blossomcrown and more birds with “Santa Marta” in their names, including the Tapaculo, Woodstar, and Foliage-gleaner.
 Other feathered gems that put gleams of lust into the eyes of visiting birders include White-tipped Quetzal, Emerald and Groove-billed Toucanets, Golden-breasted Fruiteater, and Rusty-breasted Antpitta.
 On one day, we’ll need an early start (4:30am departure with a field breakfast) in order to get up the very rough road to higher elevations, but on the other we can have a later breakfast in the lodge.

 Day 7: El Dorado to Minca.
-Our start time will depend on which birds we are still looking for – sometimes it is necessary to go back up to the higher elevations if we missed any endemics up there, though anyone who prefers to just relax around the lodge and take some photos is more than welcome to do so.
+Our start time will depend on which birds we are still looking for – sometimes it is necessary to go back up to the higher elevations if we missed any endemics up there, though anyone who prefers to just bird or relax around the lodge and take some photos is more than welcome to do so.
 Later in the morning, we’ll head back down the mountains to the foothill town of Minca, where we spend one night in the Hotel Casona de Minca (the same place with the feeders that we stopped at for lunch on day 4).